section-engineering-education/engineering-education/articles/plagiarism-detection/index.md

 Every index term will represent a **dimension** in our vector space.
 For example, if we were to use the english dictionary as our document we would have as many dimension as the english vocabulary.

 Now that we have our model let's move on!

 #### Step 2:

-Using the model, we can now apply a operation to evaluate the similarity coefficient.
+Using this model, we can now apply a operation to evaluate the similarity coefficient.
 In this article we will use a method called the **Cosine Similarity**.
-The Cosine similarity metric measures the _cosine angle_ of two non-zero vectors.
+The Cosine similarity metric measures the *cosine angle* of two non-zero vectors.

 The mathematical definition, as shown from [wiki](https://en.wikipedia.org/wiki/Cosine_similarity), can be defined as: